 Admission to the different awards often starts with an informal process in which the prospective students get in touch by email, telephone, letter or visit Leo Baeck College or participate in an open day.
-Informal conversations with the Dean, the Director of Jewish Education or specific Course Team Leaders of awards in which prospective students are interested can be requested.
+Informal conversations with the Dean or specific Course Team Leaders of awards in which prospective students are interested can be requested.
 Potential Rabbinic students are also invited to sit in on classes and meet students.

 The formal part of the application process begins with prospective students sending in the application form which can be downloaded from the LBC website.
 Please note the deadline for applications for the specific awards.

 - Original copies of qualifications and grade transcripts.
 Please send a certified translation if the documents are not in English.

 - Proof of English proficiency at level CERF B or International English Language Testing System Level 6 or 6+ for those whose mother tongue is not English or for those who need a Tier 4 (General) visa.